LufthansaSystemsHungaria/mnm-poc-quarkus/README.md

-# rest-json project
+# Quarkus qr code reader project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+This application can accept multiple bar and matrix codes, QR and Aztec is being targeted.

+**Limitations**:
+The library used for reading the codes can only handle aligned inputs.
+Additionally due to a graalvm limitation, as of version 19, the ImageIO classes cannot be used in native mode, therefore native compilation is a possibility but will yield with an unusable application.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```
-./mvnw quarkus:dev
+mvn quarkus:dev
 ```

 ## Packaging and running the application

-The application is packageable using `./mvnw package`.
+The application is packageable using `mvn package`.
 It produces the executable `rest-json-1.0-SNAPSHOT-runner.jar` file in `/target` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

 The application is now runnable using `java -jar target/rest-json-1.0-SNAPSHOT-runner.jar`.

 ## Creating a native executable

-You can create a native executable using: `./mvnw package -Pnative`.
+You can create a native executable using: `mvn package -Pnative`.

-Or you can use Docker to build the native executable using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.
+Or you can use Docker to build the native executable using: `mvn package -Pnative -Dquarkus.native.container-build=true`.

 You can then execute your binary: `./target/rest-json-1.0-SNAPSHOT-runner`